Reflected multi-entropy and its holographic dual

-In this subsection we calculate $S_R^{(3)}(A; B; C)$ in conformal field theory.
+\textit{Field-theoretical calculation.}~Now we do the calculation in CFT$_2$.
 Using the replica trick, we first represent the reflected multi-entropy as a path integral on a specific Riemann surface.
-The example for $\{\mathtt{q} = 3, n = 3, m = 2\}$ is shown in FIG.~\ref{fig-cycle}.
-Here a new replica number $m$ is introduced for canonical purification (see~\cite{Dutta:2019gen} and Appendix~\ref{appx-ConformalDim} for details).
+Here, a new replica number $m$ is introduced for canonical purification (see Ref.~\cite{Dutta:2019gen} for more details about this replica trick).